elichten94/Mushroom-log/README.md

 1. Click anywhere on the map to add an entry
 2. Add a description about the place
 3. Start entering the species you found
 4. Add a note about the find - was it near the creek?
 By the trail head?
-Too much poison ivy?
+Too much poison ivy? <br />
 ...and repeat!

 Feedback is always appreciated.
 Please add any experienced bugs to the "Issues" tab with relevant context and how to reproduce the behavior.